- Purchase the complete Expat Arrivals United Kingdom Guide (PDF)

-The process of renting property is generally the same throughout the UK, although finding property in cities is often much harder.
+The process of renting property is generally the same throughout the UK, although finding property in larger, more populous cities is often much harder.

-Expats moving to the United Kingdom will find a variety of properties.
-From quaint rustic cottages in the countryside to large family homes in the suburbs and slick city apartments, expats will find something to suit their requirements.
+Expats moving to the United Kingdom will find a variety of properties available to them.
+From quaint rustic cottages in the countryside to large family homes in the suburbs and slick city apartments, expats will always have access to something that suits their requirements.

-Expats will find that in most British cities space comes at a premium and city centre apartments tend to be small.
-Thanks to good public transport links however, it is possible to commute to work quite easily which affords people more options.
+Expats will also find that in most British cities, space comes at a premium and city centre apartments tend to be small.
+Thanks to good public transport links, however, it is possible to commute to work quite easily which affords people more options.

-Rental costs especially in major cities like London, Edinburgh and even Manchester are notoriously high.
-Expats should consider negotiating an accommodation allowance into their employment contract if possible.
+Rental costs, especially in major cities such as London, Edinburgh and Manchester, are notoriously high.
+Expats moving to the UK for work purposes should consider asking for an accommodation allowance as part of their relocation package.

-Finding a property to rent in the UK isn’t too difficult, especially for those who are flexible in whereabouts they want to live.
-Property portals are a great starting point as they allow expats to do research into the cost and availability of properties in various areas, even before they arrive in the UK.
-There are also lots of online forums which allow expats to connect with other property seekers in order to find shared accommodation.
+Finding a property to rent in the UK isn’t too difficult, especially for those who are flexible in terms of the exact area they want to live.
+Online property portals are a great starting point as they allow expats to do research on the cost and availability of properties in various areas, even before they arrive in the UK.

 Local newspapers and property magazines are also a good source of information and expats can deal directly with the landlord in such cases.